 One last thing that I would like to touch on with batters is stolen bases.
 People do not utilize this stat enough.
 However, guys that can steal bases are essential.
 If Billy Hamilton could get on base more often, I would guarantee you that he would be able to steal 60 bases.
 Do you know how many fantasy points that could turn into.
 What I am saying is don’t ignore guys that don’t have power bats that are fast.
 They can be just as valuable if they are guys that can get on base.

 BvP (Batter vs Pitcher Stats)

-For the love of god just don’t use this.
+BvP looks at how a hitter does against the starting pitcher he’s facing that day or night.
+For the love of god, just don’t use this.
 This is something that I see people debating about all the time, and it is pointless.
 All of the top baseball analytics people have debunked BvP, calling it the scientific equivalent of a sham.
 Avoid it and the people that tell you that it is a good stat at all costs.